 -

-On deep sectionals, add a small lumbar pillow early to prevent slow slouch.
+On deep sectionals, add a small lumbar pillow early if you want to sit upright for long stretches.

 -

-With panel-sided sofas, leave at least one side visually open so the room doesn’t feel boxed in.
+With panel-sided sofas, leave at least one side visually open so the room does not feel boxed in.

 -

-Treat used upholstery like maintenance: vacuum weekly, spot-clean fast, and rotate cushions.
+Treat used upholstery like maintenance: vacuum often, spot-clean quickly, and rotate cushions when you can.

 -